mohamedramadan14/ticket-app/README.md

 # Tickets Hub

-This simple version of ticketing platfrom that people could buy and sell tickets related to different events. fault tolerant and decopuled as no dependecny between services.
+- This simple version of ticketing platfrom that people could buy and sell tickets related to different events. fault tolerant and decopuled as no dependecny between services.

+- This is application is fully tested , production ready, scalable, fault tolerance

 ## Features

 - Users create account and create and update tickets
 - Users could buy and sell tickets
 - Users could see past orders and state of every order
 - Users use credit cards to pay for tickets

 ## System Brief Description:

 ### This is a simple microservices app has 5 services :

 - Auth: responsible for creating accounts and checking if user logged in and checking if user has account or not
 - Tickets: responsible for creating , deleting , updating , show tickets to Users
 - orders: responsible for creating and cancelling orders related to tickets
 - expiration : responsible for cancelling orders if no payment submitted for specific order in 10 minutes
 - payments: responsible for handling payment for orders that already valid for payments

 ## Tech Stack